StagPHP/Stag-File-Manager/README.md

 # Stag File Manager

 Stag File Manager is the part of StagPHP framework core library.
-This can also be used as a standalone library for your custom PHP project.
+This can also be used as a standalone library (PHP script) for file management, in your custom PHP project.
 You just need to follow the instructions given below.
 Composer support coming soon.

 - This library is capable of doing several complex file operation smoothly.
 Such as recursive copy, move, delete etc.
 - It is tested and compatible with **Linux**, **Windows** and **Unix** environment.